jamesroyston/angular-seed-custom/README.md

 # `tweaked angular-seed using mocha/chai/sinon and puppeteer`

 Clone this whenever you want to bootstrap an AngularJS(1.x) project for experimentation or learning.
-For example, I needed this for quick bootstrapping without having to always switch jasmine for mocha, puppeteer for firefox, etc.
+For example, I needed this for quick sandbox environments without having to always switch jasmine for mocha, puppeteer for firefox, etc.

 How to get started:
 ```